 So why write a page on installing tracking devices?
 It is simply because for a few moments extra effort you can do even better.
 First thing to consider - Is the point we connected to fused?
 If it is straight on to the battery terminal, the answer is going to be no!
 So for a fiver at the Mariner shop why not put an in-line fuse (3-5 amps) between the device and the battery.
 Better still, almost for sure there will be a distribution board nearby with a spare fused terminal you can connect to (but make sure the fuse is 3-5 amps not much bigger).

 Is mounting height important?
 Well yes and no, as far as receiving a signal from the satellites is concerned as long as the device is not half a meter below the water line it will be accurate enough for most people.
 The transmitter aerial is a little less simple.
-For most plastic, or wooden vessels with it mounted above the waterline, up to a few miles offshore contact will be continuous and with our units even if it loses contact for a moment it will hang onto the location fix and send it when it is back in touch.
+For most plastic, or wooden vessels with it mounted above the waterline, then up to a few miles offshore contact will be continuous and remember with our units even if it loses contact for a moment it will hang onto the location fix and send it when it is back in radio contact.
 If however you do want to get better and more accurate coverage, read on . . . .